CanadianBias/patent-management-system/src/Entity/README.md

+# Patent Management System
+*Entity*

-# See database schema diagram for more information.
+See database schema diagram in directory for more information.
-## Note: some composite entities are generated in migration and aren't found as PHP entities.